 Then, we express

 Let us denote

 To examine $h_1$, we recall that $L_1 X$ is the pseudodifferential operator with the symbol

 where $\chi_3$ is the function defined in \eqref{chi}.
-Therefore, it satisfies the definition of a symbol in \cite{Xavier}.
+Therefore, $\sigma[L_1 X]$ satisfies the global definition of a symbol (as in \cite{Xavier}), rather than only the local condition on compact sets (cf. \cite{HormanderI}).
 Let $M$ and $N$ denote the multiplication operators associated with the functions $1 - \mu$ and $\nu$, respectively.
 Then, by the composition formula, the expansion of $\sigma[ML_1XN]$ contains the following terms